cedar-policy/rfcs/text/0005-disallow-whitespace-in-entityuid.md

-# RFC Template Disallow embedded whitespace in EntityUID
+# RFC Template Disallow embedded whitespace in string representations of the EntityUID

 ## Related issues and PRs